SilentGene/pathwiz/README.md

 - D3.js for data-driven documents and SVG manipulation

 > [!NOTE]
-> Pathwiz doesn't rely on any server-side language like `PHP`, `Ruby`, or `Python`.
+> Pathwiz is serverless.
 You can just open the HTML file and the web app will run in your browser.

 ...🧙‍♂️🧬